back2Lobby/switcher/README.md

 > Make sure there is no path of any PHP version already added to `SYSTEM PATH` & `USER PATH` both Environmental Variables.
 Because this tool won't ever effect `SYSTEM PATH`.
 But it is recommended to keep a backup of `USER PATH`

 ## Usage:
-just copy and paste `switcher.exe` file somewhere where you can access it easily.
+Just copy and paste `switcher.exe` file somewhere where you can access it easily.

 > Recommended: Put it inside a separate folder and add that folder's path to `PATH` Environmental Variable (So you can access it everywhere)